Korg Triton Repair and Restoration

 Inspection

-The owner complained about low volume of the analog input, control buttons not working well, joystick issue and a encoder that’s jumping around.
+The owner complained about low volume of the analog input, control buttons not working well, joystick issue and an encoder that’s jumping around.
 Upon arrival I did a functional test using the built-in test mode and found no problem with analog input or output, but all other issues are there and also the touch controller need adjustment.
 In addition, one of the plastic side cover is cracked.
-Some of the molded-in boss is broken.
+Some of the molded-in boss were broken.

 Checking Capacitors